-You don't have to make a loopy arrow like I did, but the loops help you keep track of the steps that you're counting, and make it really easy to see where to add the zeroes, if you need to.
-In this case, after moving the decimal point and adding the zeroes, I get:
+(You don't have to make a loopy arrow like I did, but the loops help you keep track of the steps that you're counting, and make it *really* easy to see where to add the zeroes, if you need to.)

 12.54 km = 1 254 000 cm